joergen7/erlang-red/README.md

 The best bit though is that all errors are pushed to the debug panel and from there I get directly to the node causing the error.
 Unit testing is now completely integrated into Erlang-RED.

 My intention is to create many small flows that represent functionality that needs to be implemented by Erlang-RED.
 These unit tests shows the compatibility to Node-RED and less the correctness of the Erlang code.

-Elixir
----

-Elixir helpers can be added in the [erlang_red_helpers](elixir/erlang_red_helpers) directory.

-The code paths might need to be added [here](https://github.com/gorenje/erlang-red/blob/42f10112baac5a5f916ecd805eafc87382632dec/src/erlang_red_sup.erl#L7-L17) and [here](https://github.com/gorenje/erlang-red/blob/42f10112baac5a5f916ecd805eafc87382632dec/test/flow_file_test.erl#L203-L207) to have ErlangRED access the BEAM code.

-There is nothing stopping anyone from creating a complete node in Elixir provided there is a Erlang "node-wrapper", i.e., a bit of Erlang code in the [src/nodes](src/nodes) directory that references the Elixir node.

-The initial example [markdown node](https://github.com/gorenje/erlang-red/blob/42f10112baac5a5f916ecd805eafc87382632dec/src/nodes/ered_node_markdown.erl#L38) is an Erlang node that referencs code over in Elixir.
-I also wrote a Elixir wrapper function whereby I could have just as easily referenced Earmark directly.
-That was a stylist choice.

-I tend to use the Elixir code-corner for importing Elixir libraries to the project and less actually coding nodes in Elixir.
-I simply prefer Erlang syntax.
-But each to their own, I don't care :)

 Contributing